-From Anna on September 12th, 2008 in General Remodel
+From Dean Dowd on September 12, 2008 in General Remodel

 - Essentially, you want to take out a policy that is affordable each month and provides adequate coverage.

 - An ideal policy will have a low deductible at around $500; but it may be worth your while to have a higher deductible in some situations.

 - You want a policy that more than covers the complete replacement of your home in case of fire or other disaster.

 - You also want coverage in your policy to cover your belongings and any outbuildings.

 - If you have antique furniture, guns, collectables, or a large amount of valuable jewelry, it is advisable to invest in additional coverage.